krustlet/krustlet/docs/topics/configuration.md

-**NOTE:** Custom kubelets built using the `kubelet` crate can choose which of these methods to support, or may choose to bypass `kubelet`'s built-in configuration system in favour of their own. `krustlet-wascc` and `krustlet-wasi` use standard configuration and support all configuration methods.
+**NOTE:** Custom kubelets built using the `kubelet` crate can choose which of these methods to support, or may choose to bypass `kubelet`'s built-in configuration system in favour of their own. `krustlet-wasi` uses standard configuration and supports all configuration methods.

 **NOTE:** Certain flags must be handled at the provider or custom kubelet level.
 If you are building a custom kubelet using the `kubelet` crate, please see the